mconnors333/web-crawler/README.md

 through addresses, the current pages links, the next pages links, etc until it finds a duplicate in a sub pages links section.

+Found another issue after writing test.
+If duplicates > 2, the duplicate will not be spliced out.

+**rewrote both findDuplicate functions to find only unique values within an array.

 Test Data 4:  Output is as expected